harris-fishlab/TRACCER/README.md

 3) List of species that have a trait of interest
 4) Python 3, with numpy (https://numpy.org/install/) and ete3 (http://etetoolkit.org/download/) installed.

-To use: python3 TRACCER.py --mastertree=pathtospeciestree --gtrees=pathtomultipletreefile --hastrait=speciesA,speciesB,speciesC --outgroup=speciesG,speciesH --cpus=numberofcpus
+To use: python3 TRACCER.py --mastertree=path/to/speciestree --gtrees=path/to/multipletreefile --hastrait=speciesA,speciesB,speciesC --outgroup=speciesG,speciesH --cpus=numberofcpus

-Species names must match those on the trees.

-Outgroup species define one side of the species tree.

-For more details: python3 TRACCER.py --help
+For more details and other flags: python3 TRACCER.py --help

 Reach out to stephen_treaster (at) hms (dot) harvard (dot) edu for help.
 Still optimizing the user experience and would love feedback!